Geodels/eSCAPE/README.md

 ### Testing the installation

 A `test` model is available in the [eSCAPE-demo](https://github.com/Geodels/eSCAPE-demo) repository and can be used to test your **eSCAPE** installation.
-It provides tow comparisons related to:
+It provides two comparisons related to:

 + the _expected values_ that you should obtained if your installation is successful
 + runtime for both _serial_ and _parallel_ simulations